 We have not asked questions about pathways that focus on students’ home neighborhoods or high schools because university programs have no influence over them.
 However, we have asked questions about students’ perceptions of campus resources and faculty and staff because those are resources that programming can directly alter, either by providing direct services or by working with university policy-makers to alter practices, policies, and resources.
 We have also included items about students’ relationships with their family and parents.
 Although university programming is unlikely to be able to address students’ relationships with their parents, it can help students negotiate those relationships.

 Selection of pathways

-We chose pathways using input from two primary sources: (a) feedback from our on-campus programming and faculty experts, (b) research literature about each dimension, (c) the Transtheoretical Model of Change (Prochaska & DiClemente, 1984), and (d) a socio-ecological model.
+We chose pathways using input from four primary sources: (a) feedback from our on-campus programming and faculty experts, (b) research literature about each dimension, (c) the Transtheoretical Model of Change (Prochaska & DiClemente, 1984), and (d) a socio-ecological model.

 Our programming experts include members from our Office of Wellbeing as well as members from five other administrative offices.
 Our faculty experts are a multidisplinary team of five researchers from three academic departments.